What To Wear At The Races

 1. Time of year – a summer outfit at Newmarket Racecourse or Kempton Racecourse will be different from one at Newbury Racecourse in winter!

-4. Is it an evening or day meeting – most race meetings take place in the daytime but in the summer months there are often evening meetings (Windsor Racecourse holds lots) and in the winter months there is all-weather racing in the evening at Lingfield, Wolverhampton, Newcastle and Southwell, so you may need a jacket, scarf or pashmina?
+4. Is it an evening or day meeting – most race meetings take place in the daytime but in the summer months there are often evening meetings (Windsor Racecourse holds lots) and in the winter months there is all-weather racing in the evening at Lingfield, Wolverhampton, Newcastle and Southwell so that you may need a jacket, scarf or pashmina?

-6. Dress Codes – certain race days and major racing events have strict policies such as Royal Ascot and the Epsom Derby.
+6. Dress Codes – Certain race days and major racing events have strict policies, such as Royal Ascot and the Epsom Derby.

-7. Season – whether you are going in spring, summer, autumn or winter will naturally affect your choices
+7. Season – whether you are going in spring, summer, autumn, or winter will naturally affect your choices

 So let’s look at some examples…

-Simple light colours and pastels are often popular such as this “rose long sleeve pleated midi dress” from Pretty Little Thing.
+Simple light colours and pastels are often popular, such as this “Rose Long Sleeve Pleated Midi Dressfrom Pretty Little Thing.

 What Should I Wear to the horse races